mckennapsean/dissertation/content/03-framework.md

 @Hevner2008; @Hanington2003; @Christiaans2010; @Hevner2008].
 Interestingly, some
 methods can be both generative and evaluative, such as observation and interviewing.
-In the design activity framework, we consider generative and evaluative methods as vital components of each activity, unlike process models that capture evaluation as a single, unique stage in the design process [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011; @Goodwin2013a; @DIS2010].
+In the design activity framework, we consider generative and evaluative design methods as vital components of each activity, unlike process models that capture evaluation as a single, unique stage in the design process [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011; @Goodwin2013a; @DIS2010].
+This further encourages novice visualization designers to consider evaluation early, and often, for each of the design activities they complete.

 The design activity framework further characterizes the methods based on two spectrums.
-First, generative methods can be used *narrowly to broadly*.
-For example, a designer may narrowly consider only a single idea in the ideate stage, as opposed to specifically applying brainstorming methods to generate many different ideas broadly.
-Second, evaluative methods can be applied *informally to formally*, such as a designer informally choosing a prototype based on personal preferences versus formally comparing multiple prototypes through a controlled user study.
-Characterizing the use of methods in each activity is important for two reasons: 1) for elucidating missed opportunities throughout the design process for further investigation and work; and 2) for providing a mechanism to thoughtfully incorporate real-world project constraints, such as time and budget considerations, into the design process.
+First, generative methods can be used _narrowly to broadly_.
+For example, a novice visualization designer may narrowly consider only a single idea in the ideate stage, as opposed to specifically applying brainstorming methods to generate many different ideas broadly.
+Second, evaluative methods can be applied _informally to formally_, such as a novice informally choosing a prototype based on personal preferences versus formally comparing multiple prototypes through a controlled user study.
+Characterizing the use of methods in each activity is important for two reasons: 1) for elucidating missed opportunities throughout the design process for further investigation and work;
+and 2) for providing a mechanism to thoughtfully incorporate real-world project constraints, such as time and budget considerations, into the design process.